dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] forgotten knife showing in jei too early
 - [ ] bees showing in jei too early
 - [ ] fire doesn't go away when you die visually
+- [ ] unification errors
+- [ ] set default options but don't override other people's options

+### CI

+- [ ] apply for curseforge api
+- [ ] setup modpack uploader and remove mods from github repo safely
+  - [ ] setup server files auto creation
+  - [ ] figure out what files to package in modpack